Marc Breuers: Racing career

 Breuers started his first competitive racing championship in 1999.
 Breuers won nine races in his inaugural season.
 Breuers finished second in the championship, three points behind Ryan Hunter-Reay.

-The young driver struggled in his first season in the Barber Dodge Pro Series.
-In 2000 his best results were two ninth place finishes at Lime Rock Park and Vancouver.
-For 2001 Breuers returned to the series.
-The American captured his first podium finish.
-At Cleveland Breuers finished behind Sepp Koster and Matt Plumb.
-With consistent top ten finishes Breuers finished sixth in the standings.
+Breuers struggled in his first season in the Barber Dodge Pro Series.
+In 2000, his best results were two ninth place finishes at Lime Rock Park and Vancouver.
+For 2001, Breuers returned to the series.
+He captured his first podium finish.
+At Cleveland, Breuers finished behind Sepp Koster and Matt Plumb.
+With consistent top-ten finishes, Breuers finished sixth in the standings.
 Breuers's third, and final, year in the Barber Dodge Pro Series proved to be his best season.
 With four podium finishes, including a win at Mid-Ohio, Breuers finished third in the standings.

-After his strong performance in the Barber Dodge Pro Series Breuers moved up the ladder into the Atlantic Championship.
+After his strong performance in the Barber Dodge Pro Series, Breuers moved up the ladder into the Atlantic Championship.
 However due to limited sponsorship he only raced three races.
 But after failing to achieve major results and failing to gain sponsorship Breuers retired from professional auto racing after the 2003 season.